The passing of talent-spotting legend Bobby Dinnie has sparked a flurry of highly-merited tributes across the country, and rightly so.

 Due to the weather, matches and training were cancelled but I was invited to the changing rooms at Whitemoss where we’d take part in a road run of a few short miles.
 Luckily for me, running was a huge part of my game.
 I loved running.
 Off I went, I met Mr McSherry at the entrance and in his typical professional manner, he took me inside and introduced me to the other players.
 Only Mr McSherry had seen me play.
 It would be another two weeks before I made my official debut in the famous yellow shirt.

 We ran around the streets via the Whirlies and up the Kingsway.
 I loved it.
 When I look back now, I can tell you, that was some team.
-I got to know many top youth players such as Jim Jackson, Derek Rennie, Alex McFadyen, Martin Reid, Allan Murdoch, Joe McGurn and many others.
+I got to know many top youth players such as Jim Jackson, Derek Rennie, Alex McFadyen, Martin Reid, Alan Murdoch, Joe McGurn, Tommy Rutherford, and many others.
 The dressing room was full of young aspiring leaders who were very competitive.
 In particular, Mr McSherry’s own son John, who had the heart of a lion and could play a bit too.

 They were very fit and I can see the how and the why.
 Mr McSherry set standards.
 Everything was detailed.
 Your boots had to be spotless.
 Your mannerisms and presentation were just as vital because they reflected how you were on the pitch.
 I played with my shirt hanging over my shorts.
 I soon found out that Mr McSherry didn’t like that.
 He would often say, “If you want to be a football player you first have to look like one.”
 He was right.
 He was very big on discipline and presentation.
 I would instil these into my own life and as a coach later on.